ggoodkey/ggoodkey.github.io/README.md

 # Overview
 Nyckel (nick-ale) is a Swedish word that means "key".

-NyckelDB uses keys in two ways:
-1. internally, each data store is isolated from other data stores by use of randomly generated keys
-1. data stores can be obfuscated if desired

-The basic concept of NyckelDB is to create a portable JavaScript client-side data store that has a very strict gate-keeper, maintaining data integrity wherever you put it and however you use it.
+The basic concept of NyckelDB is to create a portable JavaScript client-side data store with data type validation.

-NyckelDB can be visualized as having a table-like structure (Figure 1), with table headers, and table rows, although the actual structure is a combination of 2D Array's and JSON Objects, linked together with auto-generated unique ids.
+NyckelDB can be visualized as having a table-like structure (Figure 1), with table headers, and table rows, although the actual structure is JSON (Figure 2).
-This enables the database to behave like both an Array and an Object, where data is sortable like in an Array, but also highly performant like an Object for read, write, search and sync operations.

 |           |COLUMN 0        |COLUMN 1  |COLUMN 2  |COLUMN 3      |
 |:---------:|:--------------:|----------|----------|--------------|